-Head Organisers and Session Theme
+Head Organisers and Conference Theme

-This particular event will be led by two young project managers, Saskia van Berloo and Micah Dijkerman.
+This particular event will be led by two young project managers, Saskia van Berloo and Alisha Dijkerman.
 “We have three main pillars on which our session rests: participant welfare, sustainability, and the incorporation of Wageningen into the session.
 We chose these as we want all participants to have a good opportunity to develop, to reduce the carbon footprint of the session, and to give attention to the mentality present in Wageningen.

 To facilitate participant welfare, all participants should get the opportunity to get enough sleep and be able to have proper breaks.
 We would also like to encourage inter team bonding by having buddy groups, in which the officials will be able to discuss their experiences during the session with members of different teams in an informal environment.
 For delegates, we want to ensure they are entertained during the resolution typing phase as well, as usually this is when they lose their immersion in the session and they get bored.